 *A potential or actual conflict of interest exists when commitments and obligations are likely to be compromised by the nominator(s)'s other material interests or relationships (especially economic), particularly if those interests or commitments are not disclosed.

-**This form uses dynamic Adobe Acrobat features that may not be compatible with assistive technology.
+**This form uses dynamic Adobe Acrobat features and may not work properly if viewed in a web browser.
+Please download the file and open in Acrobat Reader.
+Additionally, these features may not be compatible with assistive technology.
 Individuals using assistive technology can use the standard version of the nomination form (PDF - 246 KB) instead.

 Preparing a Nomination Package